udehnnamdi/YouKaufen/README.md

 ![Purchase Order Application](https://i.ibb.co/rQ4B7y2/Screenshot-28.png)

 ## About YouKaufen
-The YouKaufen app is an app that allows clients to use their smartphone, tablet computer or laptop to place a food order from all of the partner restaurants and food providers in a city.
+YouKaufen is an app that was created with the primary purpose of demonstrating the core features of React-redux.
+It is a Purchase Order app that lets you purchase specific products by adding them to a cart.
+The app was created with the use of html, CSS, Javascript, React.js, React-redux, and Firebase.

 ## Technologies
 Html 5